Keyboard shortcuts

 Today EditorOnly skips the whole entity from save, so to have a PlayerSpawn marker that ships and a visual indicator that doesn’t, you author a parent (with PlayerSpawn) and a child (with EditorOnly + a mesh).

-Jan asked whether the same entity could carry both.
-It can’t today, because the save filter is at entity granularity.
+A single entity cannot carry both today, because the save filter is at entity granularity.
 A future EditorOnlyVisuals marker that strips visual components (Mesh3d, MeshMaterial3d, etc) at save time but keeps the entity and its non-visual components would enable single- entity authoring.
 The cost is a small allowlist of “visual” component types that grows as bevy adds new ones.

 Where to dig in: design the allowlist, file an issue, then implement.
 The semantics decision is the harder part than the code.